npucino/sandpyper/docs/bcds_method.md

 \mathop \sum \limits_{j = 1}^{m} \pi_{j} = 1
 $$

 The steady-state can be seen in a descriptive way as representing the states hierarchy, which is unique to the system being modelled ([Brown, 1970](http://dx.doi.org/10.2307/143152)), from which we derive the stochastic tendency the system had towards depositional or erosional states at the end of monitoring.
-We interpret this tendency as the most likely behavioural regime the system was subjected to, given the drivers of change and boundary conditions that influenced its evolution during the monitoring period.
+We interpret this tendency as the most likely behavioral regime the system was subjected to, given the drivers of change and boundary conditions that influenced its evolution during the monitoring period.

 The computation of the r-BCDs is as follows: